seohsirk/next-supabase-ai-template/README.md

 - **`@kit/stripe`**: Stripe package that defines the schema and logic for managing Stripe.
 This is used by the `@kit/billing-gateway` package and abstracts the Stripe API.
 - **`@kit/lemon-squeezy`**: Lemon Squeezy package that defines the schema and logic for managing Lemon Squeezy.
 This is used by the `@kit/billing-gateway` package and abstracts the Lemon Squeezy API.
 (Coming soon)
 - **`@kit/paddle`**: Paddle package that defines the schema and logic for managing Paddle.
 This is used by the `@kit/billing-gateway` package and abstracts the Paddle API.
 (Coming soon

+The CMSs that can be added to the application:
+- **`@kit/wordpress`**:  WordPress package that defines the schema and logic for managing WordPress.
+This is used by the `@kit/cms` package and abstracts the WordPress API.
+- **`@kit/contentlayer`**: Contentlayer package that defines the schema and logic for managing Contentlayer.
+This is used by the `@kit/cms` package and abstracts the Contentlayer API.
+Set to be replaced.

 Also planned (post-release):
 - **`@kit/notifications`**: Notifications package that defines the schema and logic for managing notifications